- Ag Docket

 Calculating the Deduction

-A taxpayer’s Section 199A deduction may not exceed his or her taxable income, reduced by net capital gain.
+A taxpayer’s Section 199A deduction generally may not exceed 20 percent his or her taxable income, reduced by net capital gain.
 It is also important to note that the Section 199A deduction would reduce taxable income, not adjusted gross income.
 As such, limitations based upon AGI (such as payment limitations for farm programs) would not be impacted by the deduction.
 Taxpayers would not be required to itemize to claim the Section 199A deduction.

 Additional First-Year Depreciation